Is Online Transcription Work Worth It?

 - Software to enhance the sound

 What They Don't Tell You

-Once you ace the exam and can now take jobs, a disheartening reality surfaces.
+Once you ace the exam and can take jobs, a disheartening reality surfaces.
 There's no work specifically earmarked for you.
 All available clips are placed in a kind of free-for-all page where transcriptionists can choose the work they want.
 It allows you to pick what you want, like higher-paying jobs and the clear audio pieces that take less time to transcribe.
 The problem?
 Everyone wants those and they compete like vultures.
 Sometimes, you're still listening to a test sample to decide whether you want it and somebody snatches it by clicking the tab that makes it their project.
-It's a first grab, first serve kind of situation.
+It's a first come, first serve kind of situation.

 There are people who make a decent living off such sites.
 They have the equipment and experience.
 They're dedicated.
 The trouble is that competing with established transcriptionists in an open marketplace can leave beginners with the scraps.

 During training, you are taught how to mark words that are difficult to hear.
 However, nobody truly grasps the frustration of bad audio until they deal with their first disaster—and it can certainly feel like one.
 Some clips are brilliant.
 You can hear just fine what is being discussed but it's common for clips to have serious problems.